-Step 2 – Sign Up on Your Loyalty Programs
+Step 2 – Sign Up for Loyalty Programs

 Step 4 – Know Your Credit Score and Financial Situation

-Be sure to learn the different types of credit cards.
-Then, also factor in your spending habits, to determine which credit card(s) to sign up for (airline, business, cash back, hotel, hybrid, speciality, student) Watch for double dipping opportunities such as higher than normal sign up bonuses, higher earning ratio on specific spend categories, or first year annual fee waived promotions.
+Be sure to learn the different types of credit card reward options.
+Combine this knowledge with the spending habits identified in Step 1 to determine which credit card(s) to sign up for (e.g. airline, business, cash back, hotel, hybrid, speciality, student).
+Always watch for double and triple dipping opportunities such as higher than normal sign up bonuses, higher limited time earning ratio or first year annual fee waived promotions.

-BE CAREFUL with this step.
+*BE CAREFUL with this step.
 Only apply for a credit card if it is within your means to pay off the balance on time.
-Otherwise, the interest that you incur on the credit card balance will completely nullify any benefits or rewards that you may receive.
+Otherwise, as explained in Step 4, any interest incurred on the credit card balance will completely nullify any benefits or rewards that you may receive.